REALTY

 NOTE

-Once your criteria are identified, the hunt is on!
-You should then use all the tools at your disposal to find properties that match your project: online listings (e.g., SeLoger, Leboncoin, etc.), word of mouth, real estate agencies…
+Once your criteria have been identified, the hunt is on!
+You should use all the tools at your disposal to find properties that match your vision: online listings (e.g., SeLoger, Leboncoin, etc.), word of mouth, real estate agencies, etc.

-We worked with Maison Kyka for our first investment!
-We’re really happy with the result—our apartment is perfect.
-Céline and Anton provided excellent support; they were attentive and very responsive.
-A big plus: the timing was almost perfectly on schedule.
+We called upon Maison Kyka for our real estate purchase!
+We are absolutely thrilled with the result, our apartment is perfect.
+Céline and Anton provided excellent support, always attentive and highly responsive.
+And a real plus: the deadlines were met to the exact day!
 We highly recommend them!

 Jeanne Sergent